Hawkie/SpaceCommand/README.md

 6) You can run the jest tests using: npm run test

 To Run:
+Because the whole project compiles down to javascript, goto the directory and open the file index.html in chrome.

+To host on a server:
 It's harder than I thought to host locally.
 A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884 It does not currently work with node or parcel because of requirejs and amd module setup.